 \label{LSGO}

-In LSGO, each node periodically broadcasts a $hello$ packet consisting of the node ID and its current position coordinate (x,y).
+In LSGO, each node periodically broadcasts a $hello$ packet consisting of the node ID and its current position coordinates (x,y).

-The node that received the data packet selects some relay candidate nodes based on the information collected from neighboring nodes' hello packet to deliver the data packet to the destination node.
+The node that receives the data packet selects some relay candidate nodes based on the information collected from the hello packets of neighboring nodes to deliver the data packet to the destination node.

 Then, it assigns a priority to the selected candidate nodes and rebroadcasts the received packet.